 PROTECT The Right to International Protection.
-A Pendulum between Globalization and Nativization? is an EU funded research project which studies the impact of the UN's Global Compacts on Refugees and Migration on refugees' right to international protection.
+A Pendulum between Globalization and Nativization? is an EU-funded research project launched on 1 February 2020.
+We study the impacts of the UN's Global Compacts on Refugees and Migration, which are two non-binding frameworks promoting international cooperation and responsibility-sharing as key solutions to handle global refugee flows.
+By studying how the Compacts are received and implemented in different countries, and how they interact with existing legal frameworks and governance architectures, we investigate the Compacts' impact on refugees' right to international protection.

 PROTECT consists of 11 Work Packages, which are the building blocks of the project.
 Each Work Package investigates the impact of the Global Compacts in different ways - such as how they affect citizens' and civil societies’ recognition of the right to international protection, how they interact with existing institutional architectures of asylum determination and legal frameworks such as the 1951 Convention, and how they impact the public discourses on refuge and migration circulating in the media and on social media.

 In this video from our Kick-off Conference in Brussels, you can get a short introduction to our research objectives.